AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: preferences; editor --> external editor

-GPS is integrated with a number of external editors, in particular :program:`emacs` and :program:`vi`.
+GNAT Studio is integrated with a number of external editors, in particular :program:`emacs` and :program:`vi`.
 The choice of the default external editor is done in the :menuselection:`Editor --> External editor` preference.